The Godfather Part III: Plot

-Don Altobello, a New York Mafia boss and Connie's godfather, tells Michael that his partners on The Commission want in on the Immobiliare deal.
-Michael pays them from the sale of his Las Vegas holdings.
-Zasa receives nothing and, declaring Michael his enemy, storms out.
+Don Altobello, a New York Mafia boss and Connie's godfather, tells Michael that his partners on The Commission want to be involved with the Immobiliare deal.
+However, wanting to finally become legitimate, Michael pays them to sell his Las Vegas holdings instead.
+Zasa receives nothing and, declaring Michael to be his enemy, storms out.
 Don Altobello, assuring Michael that he can diplomatically resolve the matter, leaves to speak to Zasa.
 Moments later, a helicopter hovers outside the conference room and opens fire.
-Most of the bosses are killed, but Michael, Vincent, and Michael's bodyguard, Al Neri, escape.
+Most bosses are killed, but Michael, Vincent, and Michael's bodyguard Al Neri, escape.
 Michael realizes that Altobello is the traitor, and suffers a diabetic stroke.
-As Michael recuperates, Vincent and Mary begin a romance, while Neri and Connie give Vincent permission to retaliate against Zasa.
+As Michael recuperates, Vincent and Mary begin a romance, while Neri and Connie permit Vincent to retaliate against Zasa.
 During a street festival, Vincent kills Zasa.
-Michael berates Vincent for his actions and insists that Vincent end his relationship with Mary because they are first cousins and because Vincent is in organized crime.
+Michael berates Vincent for his actions and insists that Vincent end his relationship with Mary because it is dangerous and they are first cousins.

 The family goes to Sicily for Anthony's operatic debut in Palermo at the Teatro Massimo.
-Michael tells Vincent to pretend to defect from the Corleone family in order to spy on Altobello.
+Michael tells Vincent to pretend to defect from the Corleone family to spy on Altobello.
 Altobello introduces Vincent to Licio Lucchesi, Immobiliare's chairman.
-Michael visits Cardinal Lamberto, anticipated being the next pope, to discuss the deal.
+Michael visits Cardinal Lamberto, anticipated to become the next pope, to discuss the deal.
 Lamberto persuades Michael to make his first confession in 30 years, during which Michael tearfully confesses that he ordered Fredo's murder.
 Lamberto says that Michael deserves to suffer for his sins, but can be redeemed.
 He gives him sacramental absolution, permanently forgiving all his past sins in the eyes of God.
-Michael discovers that the Immobiliare deal is an elaborate swindle, arranged by Lucchesi, Gilday, and Vatican accountant Frederick Keinszig.
+Michael discovers that the Immobiliare deal is an elaborate swindle, arranged by Lucchesi, Gilday and Vatican accountant Frederick Keinszig.
 Vincent tells Michael that Altobello has hired Mosca, a veteran hitman, to assassinate Michael.
-Mosca and his son, disguised as priests, kill Corleone family friend Don Tommasino as he returns to his villa.
-While Michael and Kay tour Sicily, Michael asks for Kay's forgiveness, and they admit they still love each other.
+Mosca, disguised as a priest, kills Corleone family friend Don Tommasino as he returns to his villa.
+While Michael and Kay tour Sicily, Michael asks for Kay's forgiveness, and they admit that they still love each other.
 At Tommasino's funeral, Michael vows to sin no more.
-Following the pope's death, Cardinal Lamberto is elected to succeed him, and humbly accepts, choosing as his name Pope John Paul I. Subsequently, the Immobiliare deal is ratified.
-The plotters against the ratification attempt to cover their tracks and Gilday kills the new pope with poisoned tea.
-Michael sees that Vincent is a changed man and names him the new Don of the Corleone family, in return for ending his romance with his cousin Mary.
+Following the pope's death, Cardinal Lamberto is elected to succeed him, choosing as his name Pope John Paul I. Subsequently, the Immobiliare deal is ratified.